anongrp/AnDatabase-Java/README.md

 # `Just Focus On What To Do, Not In How To Do`

-AnDatabase is a Database that provides simple way to manage data in simple desktop application Like Music Player, Video Player and Text Editor.
+AnDatabase Is A Database That Provides Simple Way To Manage Data In Simple Desktop Application Like Music Player, Video Player and Text Editor.
-In AnDatabase data is organized into rows, columns and tables, and it is indexed to make it easier to find relevant information.
-Data gets updated, expanded and deleted as new information is added.
+In AnDatabase Data Is Organized Into Rows, Columns And Tables, And It Is Indexed To Make It Easier To Find Relevant Information.
+Data Gets Updated, Expanded And Deleted As New Information Is Added.

 # _>>> Features_ :